dirmeier/rstansequential/README.md

 ## Installation

+For convencience, I wrapped the functions into an R package.
 You can install `rstansequential` using the latest GitHub [release](https://github.com/dirmeier/rstansequential/releases/):

 ```r